Rose Tea Benefits

-Use a spoon full of rosebuds and a couple spoons full of loose green tea leaves.
+Use a spoonful of rosebuds and a couple spoonfuls of loose green tea leaves.
 Put the tea ingredients in a tea infuser inside a pitcher.
 Add boiling water and let it steep for a couple hours.
 Chill in the refrigerator until cool or add ice.

 Where to Find Rosebuds for Tea

 Rosebuds for rose tea tend to be more difficult to find in stores than other types of loose leaf tea.
 I usually have the best luck finding it in Asian grocery stores.
 It may also be available in some specialty tea shops.
 If all else fails, I can usually find rose tea on Amazon for a decent price.

 Rose tea is a healthy beverage choice, whether you choose to drink it hot or cold.
 This floral tea has many health benefits for your physical and mental well-being.
 It can be enjoyed on its own or combined with green tea or other types of tea for a unique blend.
 Rose tea is a delicious and refreshing way to improve your health.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.